-It is an open-source data platform or framework developed in Java, dedicated to store and analyze the large sets of unstructured data.
+It is an open-source data platform or framework developed in Java, dedicated to store and analyze large sets of unstructured data.

-- Allows multiple concurrent tasks to run from single to thousands of servers without any delay.
+- Allows multiple concurrent tasks to run from single to thousands of servers without any delay

-- Consists of a distributed file system that allows transferring data and files in split seconds between different nodes.
+- Consists of a distributed file system that allows transferring data and files in split seconds between different nodes

 - Able to process efficiently even if a node fails

-|Common||Carries the libraries and utilities used by the other modules.|
+|Common||Carries libraries and utilities used by other modules|

-|HDFS||Allows storing huge data across multiple machines.|
+|HDFS||Allows storing huge data across multiple machines|

 |YARN||Responsible for splitting the functionalities and scheduling the jobs|

-|MapReduce||Processes each task into two sequential steps, i.e., map task & reduce task|
+|MapReduce||Processes each task into two sequential steps, i.e., the map task and the reduce task|

 How did Apache Hadoop evolve?

-What comprises of Hadoop Data architecture/ecosystem?
+What comprises Hadoop data architecture/ecosystem?

 The architecture can be broken down into two branches, i.e., Hadoop core components and complementary/other components.